Blake-Madden/Wisteria-Dataviz/Labels.md

     GraphItemInfo(_(L"Items:\nFirst item\nSecond Item")).
     // don't show an outline around the legend Pen(wxNullPen).
+    // tells the canvas to limit the width for this legend
+    // to its content's calculated width
+    FitContentWidthToCanvas(true).
     // add space for the icons
     Padding(8, 8, 0, Label::GetMinLegendWidth() );
 // set the first line of the text ("Items:"), as the header of the legend